rodumani/CS374/dp7/dp7.md

   - Graduate school student of Computer Science Department
   - Ph.D candidate at [KAIST HCI Lab](http://hcil.kaist.ac.kr/)
   - Mainly using GMail
   - He has many TA experiences.
-He is currently working as CS206 Data Structure TA.
+He is working as CS206 Data Structure TA.

 * How did you recruit?
   - Friend of Changje Jeong, Rohjoon Myung